btaens/cakephp-hier-auth/README.md

 For each association, you have to provide whether the user has multiple or single ones through the ``multi`` key, which is either true or false.
-The ``column`` key is the column in the table from which HyAuth reads the role's label (the one you write an your acl and hirarchy configuration).
+The ``column`` key is the column in the table from which HierAuth reads the role's label (the one you write an your acl and hirarchy configuration).
 This can be 'id', however, a more verbose unique column is recommended for readability (and maintainability, if you later want to move your database and the role table happens to start with a different id, you have to rewrite your entire
 ACL roles configuration).